yusuke-dna/protocol-designer-to-py/README.md

 ```
 # Limitations
 * Most of detail parameter is not supported, and to be supported.
-* Only latest API version is and will be supported, but not restricted.
+* Only API version 2.13 is and will be supported, but not restricted.
-* Transfer in JSON file is a combination of aspriate and dispense.
-The generated python file keep the structure.
-Same to step/cycles in thermocycler profile.
+* Transfer in Commands object of JSON file is expressed as a combination of aspriate and dispense.
+The generated python file keeps the structure.
+Same to single cycle long profile in thermocycler.
 * Bug reports are welcome to improve the script.